-The construction of buildings, especially dwellings, has been recognised as a contributing factor to fragmentation of land which limits the productive values, including versatility of land.
-The rules relating to land use, including those for buildings and location are to control the adverse effects of land fragmentation on the productive values of the land, as well as on rural character and amenity values.
-The more highly-valued versatile land in the Rural 1 Zone is at greater risk of fragmentation and the rules seek to limit those adverse effects through more stringent controls than in Rural 2.
+The construction of buildings, especially dwellings has been recognised as a contributing factor to fragmentation of land which limits the productive values, including versatility of land.
+Other activities, such as industry, also have an actual or potential adverse effect on the productive values of the land.
+Rules are included to mitigate the adverse effects of land fragmentation on the productive values of the land.
+Rural 2 land, while not being as highly valued or suited to the range of uses as Rural 1 land, still has productive values which the Council wishes to protect.
+The risks to this land are not as great as to Rural 1 land and the rules reflect this difference.

 Small subsidiary units that are dependent on the main dwelling are permitted, whereas consent is required for additional dwellings because of their propensity to contribute to land fragmentation.
-Cooking facilities are not allowed in these subsidiary units as these can encourage separation and independence from the main dwelling.
+Cooking facilities are not allowed in these subsidiary units as they can encourage separation and independence from the main dwelling.